-Share repurchases of \$1.4 million in the first six months of Fiscal 2017 were to satisfy tax obligations on employee equity awards vested.
-We continually evaluate if our common stock is trading at attractive levels and if share repurchases reflects a prudent use of our capital and, subject to compliance with the ABL and Term Loan, we may purchase shares in the remainder of Fiscal 2017.
-At February 25, 2017 we have \$2.6 million remaining on our board repurchase authorization.
+Share repurchases of \$1.4 million in the first nine months of Fiscal 2017 were to satisfy tax obligations on employee equity awards vested.
+We continually evaluate if share repurchases reflects a prudent use of our capital and, subject to compliance with the ABL and Term Loan, we may purchase shares in the remainder of Fiscal 2017.
+At May 27, 2017 we have \$2.6 million remaining on our board repurchase authorization.
 See Part II, Item 2 of this Form 10-Q.